Daily shutdown ritual

 How to shutdown your workday

-I recommend shutting down your workday with a checklist that is grouped in four categories that I call the 3Ps & S. Process, plan, ponder and shutdown.
+I recommend shutting down your workday with a checklist that is grouped in four categories that I call the 4Ps.
+Process, plan, ponder and power down.

 The planning section of the checklist prompts you to review the next workday’s calendar; noticing both the commitments and the time available to get things done.
 It also prompts you to prioritise your tasks, and allocate time in your calendar to Eat that Frog.
 To make sure you are productive throughout the afternoon, schedule your lunch break (click here to read my post 7 Productivity Tips to Save The Day).